 Cases & Investigations

-On June 6, 2006, investors in Ernst & Young’s PICO tax shelter represented by Berger & Montague brought suit against Ernst & Young, among other defendants in a case captioned Abessinio v.
+On June 6, 2006, investors in Ernst & Young’s PICO tax shelter represented by Berger Montague brought suit against Ernst & Young, among other defendants in a case captioned Abessinio v.
 Ernst & Young LLP, et al., 106 Civ.
 02777 (LTS) (S.D.N.Y.).
-Berger & Montague and Ernst & Young used a creative structure of a […]
+Berger Montague and Ernst & Young used a creative structure of a group settlement […]

 This lawsuit involved a massive privacy breach, in which insurance company Aetna violated the privacy rights of thousands of its customers by exposing their highly private and confidential information regarding prescriptions for HIV medication.

 In 2001, the firm, as co-lead counsel, obtained a class settlement for investors of $75 million cash.

 Berger Montague defended against a claim for approximately $16 million and imposition of a constructive trust, arising out of the purchase of the Latham Hotel in Philadelphia.

 On February 16, 2015, Berger Montague filed a class action complaint against health insurer Anthem, Inc. arising from Anthem’s massive data breach.
 Computer hackers accessed Anthem’s computer servers and stole the personal and financial information of approximately 80 million Anthem customers and other individuals.

 Berger Montague was Co-Lead Class Counsel in a nationwide class action settlement in the United States District Court for the District of Oregon.
 The action alleged that Bank of America, N.A. schemed to require certain borrowers to (1) purchase flood insurance at inflated cost due to the bank’s conduct, and (2) purchase flood insurance coverage in excess of the amount required by their mortgage contract or federal law.